-We put this season鈥檚 portable Bluetooth speakers through their paces indoors and out, on wet days and dry days, on Fridays and Sundays (that鈥檚 our fun day).
+We put this season鈥檚 best outdoor Bluetooth speakers through their paces indoors and out, on wet days and dry days, beaches, tailgates, and patios.
 These seven emerged as our favorites.

-The post The 7 Best Bluetooth Speakers for Outdoor 国产吃瓜黑料s appeared first on 国产吃瓜黑料 Online.
+The post The 7 Best Outdoor Bluetooth Speakers of 2025 appeared first on 国产吃瓜黑料 Online.

 ]]>

-The 7 Best Bluetooth Speakers for Outdoor 国产吃瓜黑料s
+The 7 Best Outdoor Bluetooth Speakers of 2025

-This year, there have been some nice trends in Bluetooth speakers: 鈥淭rue stereo,鈥 which lets you pair two speakers at once and play the left channel in one and the right in the other, is available in more and more models.
+This year, there have been some nice trends in the best outdoor Bluetooth speakers: 鈥淭rue stereo,鈥 which lets you pair two speakers at once and play the left channel in one and the right in the other, is available in more and more models.
 While it may be a clever way of selling you two speakers instead of one, it makes the experience more like sitting in front of your home hi-fi system.
-Meanwhile, battery life keeps on improving across the board, and it鈥檚 kind of stunning how water-resistant these devices have become: All of the speakers below have an ingress rating of at least IP67, which means they can be submerged in three feet of water for up to 30 minutes.
+Meanwhile, battery life keeps on improving across the board, and it鈥檚 kind of stunning how water-resistant these devices have become: All of the speakers below have an ingress rating of at least IP57, which means they can be submerged in three feet of water for up to 30 minutes.
 If you鈥檝e ever combined a swimming hole and a large dog in the same outing, you know why this matters.
-All of which makes the new speakers highlighted here some of the best ever for outdoor adventures.
+All of which makes the new speakers highlighted here some of the best ever for your adventures.听Here are reviews of seven of our current favorite outdoor Bluetooth speakers, depending on your needs and budget.

-Update March 2025: We鈥檝e tested and selected new Bluetooth speakers in five categories, including a new best all-around pick of the Beats Pill.
+Update July 2025: We鈥檝e tested and selected new Bluetooth speakers in two of our seven categories, including a new best all-around pick of the Brane X, and updated prices and availability for all.

 At a Glance